-NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of STANDARD MOTOR PRODUCTS, INC. (the "Company") will be held at the offices of Kelley Drye & Warren LLP, 101 Park Avenue, New York, NY 10178, on Thursday, May 18, 2017 at 2:00 p.m.
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of STANDARD MOTOR PRODUCTS, INC. (the "Company") will be held at the offices of Kelley Drye & Warren LLP, 101 Park Avenue, New York, NY 10178, on Thursday, May 17, 2018 at 2:00 p.m.
 (Eastern Daylight Time).
 The Annual Meeting will be held for the following purposes:

 - 1. To elect eleven directors of the Company, all of whom shall hold office until the next annual meeting of stockholders and until their successors are duly elected and qualified; - 2.
-To ratify the appointment of KPMG LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2017; - 3.
-To consider and vote upon a non-binding, advisory resolution approving the compensation of our named executive officers; - 4.
-To consider and vote upon a non-binding, advisory proposal regarding the frequency (every one, two or three years) with which the advisory stockholder vote to approve the compensation of our named executive officers should be conducted in the future; and - 5.
+To ratify the appointment of KPMG LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2018; - 3.
+To consider and vote upon a non-binding, advisory resolution approving the compensation of our named executive officers; and - 4.
 To transact such other business as may properly come before the Annual Meeting.

 The foregoing items of business are more fully described in the Proxy Statement accompanying this Notice.
-The Board of Directors has fixed the close of business on April 7, 2017 as the record date for the determination of stockholders entitled to notice of, and to vote at, the Annual Meeting or any adjournment thereof.
+The Board of Directors has fixed the close of business on April 6, 2018 as the record date for the determination of stockholders entitled to notice of, and to vote at, the Annual Meeting or any adjournment thereof.